Morilhat-Paul/Tek1-Maths_projects/108-Trigo/ReadMe.md

     But they can also be used to exponentiate (for instance) mathematical objects (as long as they can be elevated to integer powers).<br>
     One could for example compute the cosine of a function, the exponentiation of a graph,<br>
     the hyperbolic tangent of a rotation or the sine of a square matrix (which is what we've done here) ...<br>
-    Given a matrix and the name of a function, your program must apply the latter to the former, and print the result.<br>
+    Given a matrix and the name of a function, this program apply the latter to the former, and print the result.<br>
 </h3>

 &nbsp;